Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Introduction

-The most direct extension of the EI function for batch evaluation is the multi-point expected improvement, which is often called $q$-EI where $q$ is the number of batch points~\cite{Schonlau_1997}.
-The $q$-EI criterion measures the expected improvement when a batch of samples are considered.
-Although the $q$-EI is very theoretically rigorous, its exact computation is time-consuming when the batch size $q$ is large.
-Works have been done to accelerate the calculation of $q$-EI~\cite{Ginsbourger_2010,Chevalier_2013,Marmin_2015,Wang_2020}.
-However, current approaches for computing $q$-EI are only applicable when the batch size is smaller than 10.
-Although one can use the approximation approach~\cite{Ginsbourger_2010} or the Fast Multi-Point Expected Improvement (F$q$-EI)~\cite{Zhan_2023} to reduce the computational cost, optimizing the $q$-EI function is also challenging when the batch size is large.
-The dimension of the $q$-EI criterion is $d\times q$, where $d$ is the dimension of the original optimization problem.
-As the batch size $q$ increases, the difficulty for the internal optimizer to find the global optimum of the acquisition function grows exponentially.
-As a result, the $q$-EI and its variants are often not applicable for large batch size.
+The most direct extension of the EI function for batch evaluation is the multi-point expected improvement, which is often called $q$EI where $q$ is the number of batch points~\cite{Schonlau_1997}.
+The $q$EI criterion measures the expected improvement when a batch of samples are considered.
+Although the $q$EI has a solid theoretical foundation, its exact computation is time-consuming when the batch size $q$ is large.
+Works have been done to accelerate the calculation of $q$EI~\cite{Ginsbourger_2010,Chevalier_2013,Marmin_2015,Wang_2020}.
+However, current approaches for computing $q$EI are only applicable when the batch size is smaller than ten.
+Although one can use the Fast Multi-Point Expected Improvement (F$q$EI)~\cite{Zhan_2023} to reduce the computational cost or use the $q$LogEI~\cite{Ament_2023} to reduce the numerical optimization difficulty, optimizing the multi-point acquisition function is still challenging when the batch size is large.
+The reason is that the dimension of the $q$EI criterion is $d\times q$, where $d$ is the dimension of the optimization problem and $q$ is the batch size.
+As the batch size $q$ increases, the volume of the search space of the acquisition function increases exponentially~\cite{Ament_2023,Zhan_2023}.
+As a result, the $q$EI and its variants are often not applicable for large batch size.